-(CYW20xxx devices only) The Bluetooth[®] resource provides the firmware upgrade feature.
+(CYW20xxx devices only) The Bluetooth® resource provides the firmware upgrade feature.
 It supports secure and non-secure versions of the upgrade.
 The OTA Upgrade Service supports the non-secure upgrade, and the OTA Secure Upgrade Service supports the secure upgrade.
 They can be added to any of the profiles if the design requires updating the firmware OTA.

-Refer to the 20xxx Firmware Upgrade Library documentation for detailed information about the OTA Upgrade and OTA Secure Upgrade Services.
+Refer to the AIROCTM Firmware Upgrade Library documentation for detailed information about the OTA Upgrade and OTA Secure Upgrade Services.

-6.4.5 Generic Access service
+Generic Access service 6.4.5

-This Service is used to define the basic Bluetooth[®] connection and discovery parameters.
-Click on the Characteristic under the Generic Access Service to view those particular Characteristic settings.
+The Generic Access Service is used to define the basic Bluetooth® connection and discovery parameters.
+Click on the Characteristic under the Generic Access Service to view particular Characteristic settings.